erowe99/json_project/README.md

 #### JSON exercise:

-Using data in file 'data/world_bank_projects.json' and the techniques demonstrated above,
+Using data in file 'data/world_bank_projects.json', answer these questions:

 1. Find the 10 countries with most projects